JonCooperWorks/wgrpcd/README.md

 ```
 Usage of wg-info:
+  -audience string
+        -audience is the auth0 audience
   -ca-cert string
         -ca-cert is the CA that server certificates will be signed with. (default "cacert.pem")
   -client-cert string
         -client-cert is the client SSL certificate. (default "clientcert.pem")
+  -client-id string
+        -client-id is the oauth2 client id
   -client-key string
         -client-key is the client SSL key. (default "clientkey.pem")
+  -client-secret string
+        -client-secret is the oauth2 client secret
+  -oauth2
+        -oauth2 allows wg-info to use oauth2
+  -token-url string
+        -token-url is the oauth2 client credentials token URL
   -wgrpcd-address string
         -wgrpcd-address is the wgrpcd gRPC server on localhost.
 It must be running to run this program. (default "localhost:15002")
   -wireguard-interface string
-        -device name is the name of the wireguard interface. (default "wg0")
+        -wireguard-interface is the name of the wireguard interface. (default "wg0")